 To like this post, comment on it or follow this blog, please scroll to the bottom.
 Use the search function on the left of the screen to look for other reviews and updates.

-Sneaking in just before Christmas for some festive box office action (the film is even set during Christmas) comes this remake of the much-loved, inventive if very loud and eventually tiresome Robin Williams 1995 hit.
+Sneaking in just before Christmas for some festive box office action (the film is even set during Christmas) comes this remake of the much-loved, inventive if very loud but eventually tiring Robin Williams 1995 hit.

-Smartly updated for the gaming generation with a script that plays with the phraseology of modern youth and the ‘older’ gen. of 20 years ago (I use ‘older’ cautiously as that’s my youth I’m writing about).
+It is smartly updated for the gaming generation with a script that plays with the phraseology of modern youth and the ‘older’ gen. of 20 years ago (I use ‘older’ cautiously – that’s my youth I’m writing about!)

 Uniformly glib and self-absorbed, they are drawn this way to make the switch to their game characters and their own personal evolution more noticeable.
-But come on writing team (there are four of them, one for each leading character, perhaps), get to the main action.
+But, come on writing team (there are four of them, one for each leading character), get to the main action!
 The scenes comprise only a quarter of an hour of the film, but they feel double that.

-I never usually get this kind of obvious, sex organ/bodily functions and crudity obsessed comedy, but Jumanji: Welcome to the Jungle had me giggling throughout and the rest of the audience in stitches.
+I never usually get the kind of obvious, sex organ/bodily functions and crudity obsessed comedy, but Jumanji: Welcome to the Jungle had me giggling throughout and the rest of the audience were likewise in stitches.

 The cast work together extremely well and make this silly premise gripping, fun and completely entertaining.